Brock Turner set to leave jail early

 (CNN)Former Stanford University swimmer Brock Turner is scheduled for early release from jail Friday after serving three months of a six-month sentence for sexually assaulting an unconscious woman.

-The case drew national attention after the woman read a wrenching victim-impact statement in court, and the brevity of his sentence sparked outrage against the judge, with many calling it too lenient.
+The case drew national attention after the woman's wrenching victim-impact statement went viral.
+The brevity of Turner's sentence triggered outrage against the judge and controversy over how the justice system treats sexual assault survivors.

+Similar furor is expected for Turner's exit from the Santa Clara County jail in San Jose.
+Supporters of the campaign to recall Judge Aaron Persky have said they will hold a rally outside.

-Like most offenders in California sentenced to county jail, Turner, who turned 21 on August 1, was released under a law that gives inmates credit for time served.
+Like most offenders in California sentenced to county jail, Turner, who turned 21 while in jail, was released under a law that gives inmates credit for time served.

 He's expected to return to his family's home in the suburbs of Dayton, Ohio.
 That's where he grew up, and where he went after agreeing to withdraw from Stanford following his January 18, 2015, arrest.

-Turner stood trial in California in March of this year on three felony counts: assault with intent to commit rape of an intoxicated or unconscious person, penetration of an intoxicated person and penetration of an unconscious person.
+He returned to California in March to stand trial on three felony counts: assault with intent to commit rape of an intoxicated or unconscious person, penetration of an intoxicated person and penetration of an unconscious person.
 After two days of deliberations, a Santa Clara County jury found him guilty on all counts.

-Deputy District Attorney Alaleh Kianerci asked for the maximum sentence of six years, citing Turner's testimony that the woman appeared to consent to his overtures, despite evidence to the contrary, including his previous statements to police.
+Deputy District Attorney Alaleh Kianerci asked for six years, citing Turner's testimony that the woman appeared to consent to his overtures, despite evidence to the contrary, including his statements to police.
 His apparent lack of remorse, plus the fact that the woman was especially vulnerable in her unconscious state, weighed in favor of a state prison sentence, Kianerci said.

 Additionally, Persky said at the time, he considered the "severe impact" a state prison sentence would have on an offender of Turner's age, based on input from family and friends about how the conviction had already affected him.